 Almost after two thousand years of building it, Pantheon dome is still denoted to be the world’s largest concrete dome.
 The composition of the additional fixtures used during construction of the Pantheon resembles the modern day Concrete.

 This in itself has been a source of the baffle for many historians and experts.
 Though it is among the only few remaining monuments that are extremely well preserved contrary to their age, the mystery surrounding its survival even during the Barbarian age is still unsolved.

 Referred to as Flavian Amphitheatre, It is an oval shaped amphitheatre which is located in the centre of the city of Rome, Italy.
 It is the largest amphitheatre of the world that truly represents the Roman architectural marvel.

-In the early medieval era, the amphitheatre was the main location of entertainment as it often housed dramas, gladiator showmanship’s etc. However, later it was reused for various other purposes like – housing, quarters for a religious order, workshops, a quarry etc.
+In the early medieval era, the amphitheater was the main location of entertainment as it often housed dramas, gladiator showmanship, etc. However, later it was reused for various other purposes like – housing, quarters for a religious order, workshops, a quarry etc.

-Currently a major portion of the structure is ruin due to extensive natural calamities over the years.
-Built in the early 70 AD, this mega amphitheatre is a pure architectural marvel, considering the lack of machinery or equipments required during the age for such a massive and intricate project.
+Currently, a major portion of the structure is ruin due to extensive natural calamities over the years.
+Built in the early 70 AD, this mega amphitheatre is a pure architectural marvel, considering the lack of machinery or equipment required during the age for such a massive and intricate project.

 4. Roman Forum

-It also known as Forum Romanum in Latin is a rectangular shaped plaza which is surrounded by the several important government buildings in the centre of the Rome city.
+It also is known as Forum Romanum in Latin is a rectangular shaped plaza which is surrounded by several important government buildings in the center of the Rome city.

 In early days citizens of the ancient city of Rome used this space originally as a marketplace.
 The entire plaza today consist of Temple of Antoninus Pius, Temple of Castor and Pollux, Temple of Saturn, Arch of Septimius Severus, The Curia, Temple of Vesta, House of the Vestals, Arch of Titus.